murffious/Software_Books-Notes/README.md

 Purpose of this docs: Take notes to review and master new content in my quest to be a truly versatile yet specialized software engineer.
 I believe education is key to any career.
 Always learning and being able to learn a new technology is exptermely improtant in today's tech world.

+Beginning object oriented programming with C#
+C++ for dummies
+Cassandra : the definitive guide
+Coding for dummies
+Data science on the Google cloud platform : implementing end-to-end real-time data pipelines : from ingest to machine learning
+	Java 9 modularity : patterns and practices for developing maintainable applications Learning React Native : building native mobile apps with JavaScript Learning to program
+	Learning web app development
+	Node.js for embedded systems : using Web technologies to build connected devices Programming language explorations
+	Sams teach yourself Java in 24 hours
+	Sams teach yourself TCP/IP in 24 hours
+	Think Java : how to think like a computer scientist The object-oriented thought process

 ###### [Javascript Patterns by Stoyan Stefanov] (http://shop.oreilly.com/product/9780596806767.do)
 Design Patterns, Coding Patterns, Antipatterns Solutions to common problems-